Finding Money When There Isn’t Any Part 1

 Kristina Holzweiss, School Librarian

-EXPECTED TIME COMMITMENTThis course includes 3 modules, each designed to take approximately 4 hours to complete.
-You can move through the content at your own pace and on your own schedule.
-You'll earn 12 hours of PD credit and a School Library Journal certificate of completion.
+EXPECTED TIME COMMITMENTEach module is designed to take approximately 4 hours to complete, for a total of 12 hours.
+You may move through the course at your own pace and on your own schedule.

-ON-DEMAND ACCESSYou'll have access to all course materials for six months.
+COURSE ACCESSYou will have access to all course materials for six months from the material unlock date.

-ACCESSIBILITYAll video recordings feature auto captioning.
-Please email course-support@libraryjournal.com upon registration if you require any special accommodations and we will make our best efforts to facilitate them.
+ACCESSIBILITYAll video recordings feature auto-captioning.
+If you require accommodations, please email course-support@libraryjournal.com upon registration and we will make our best efforts to support your needs.